 Prodigy Labs is Prodigy's technology services business, a trusted technology supplier to leading Canadian financial institutions and other large enterprises, providing clients with consulting services for strategy, design, project management, application development, staff augmentation, and services related to Prodigy's business platforms.
 Prodigy is a leader in the development of mobile enterprise applications for Canadian banks.
-Prodigy continues to shift its revenue base from time and material contracts to emphasize fixed price contracts, and plans to extend that trend in its mix of services business to deepen client relationships and improve margins.
+Prodigy plans to shift its revenue base from time and material contracts to emphasize fixed price contracts, and to extend that trend in its mix of services business to deepen client relationships and improve margins.

 Prodigy's technology consulting services currently represent over 99% of its revenue.
-Prodigy Labs has transitioned from the organic growth of its first three years to a more aggressive business development strategy.
-The business invested in new staff for sales and marketing led by an Executive Vice President, targeted specific vertical markets, built a pipeline of new client prospects, implemented a contact and sales plan, and defined new services offerings that built upon its successful experience with Canadian banks, as well as the unique capabilities of the other Prodigy businesses.
+Prodigy Labs has transitioned from the organic growth of its first four years to a more aggressive business development strategy.
+The business invested in new staff for sales and marketing led by a newly appointed President, targeted specific vertical markets, built a pipeline of new client prospects, implemented a contact and sales plan, and defined new services offerings that built upon its successful experience with Canadian banks, as well as the unique capabilities of the other Prodigy businesses.
 Enterprise prospects are keenly interested in mobile, video, voice, augmented reality, artificial intelligence, blockchain, secure identity and payments platforms and applications, and need expert assistance to apply them to their businesses.
 Management of Prodigy believes that this will result in significant growth for Prodigy Labs.
+From the first quarter of 2017, we have added seven net new clients, tripling our client base.